arsalhuda24/credit_card_fraud_detection/README.md

 ### Data Preprocessing
 1) First we observe that this data is highly imbalanced where 99.83% of the transactions are non-fradulent and only 0.17% are fradulent transactions.
 2) We also observe that there are some features which are highly skewed (eg Transaction_Amount).
 This needs to be avoided if we want our models to be interpretable.
 We will explore different techqniques (eg log-transformation) to take care of this problem.

+### Model Building
+The problem of fraud detection falls into the domain of anomaly identification where the legal transactions are termed as normal while fradulent ones as anomalies.
+There are number of ML techniques that we will test/evaluate and then carry out a thorough comparision to pick the best model.

+1) One-Class Support Vector Machines (SVM)
+2) Isolation Forest
+3) Minimum Covariance Determinant
+4) Local Outlier Factor
+5) Local Correlation Integral (LOCI)